Dick Morris to Newsmax: Hillary Clinton Viral Rant a Prelude to '24 WH Run

 Dick Morris, a best-selling author, TV host, and adviser to former Presidents Bill Clinton and Donald Trump, has a simple explanation for Hillary Clinton's seemingly out-of-the-blue rant about the Republicans, or "right-wing extremists literally" having a plan to "steal" the 2024 presidential election.

-From Morris's perspective, Hillary Clinton will pursue the Democratic Party nomination two years from now — regardless of President Joe Biden's final determination of his own plans.
+From Morris's perspective, Hillary Clinton will pursue the Democrat Party nomination two years from now — regardless of President Joe Biden's final determination of his own plans.

 The only hurdle left to clear regarding 2024: Morris believes Clinton's camp must wait out the upcoming midterm elections (Nov.
 8), before making any public pronouncements.